-The feeling when you think a recipe can impossibly work out but it does is absolutely glorious.
-Especially when it turns out as delicious as these.
+The feeling when you think a recipe would not work out in a million years, but it does.
+That happiness is multiplied by at least to, when the recipe turns out as delicious and glorious as the brownies pictured.

 Hemp protein powder, something I purchased a couple of weeks ago.
 First impression of it was far from bad.
 It literally tasted like hemp seeds in powder form.
-Adding it to smoothies gave them a nice nutty flavour and made it extra fluffy.
+Adding it to smoothies gave them a nice nutty flavour and made them extra fluffy.
 The idea of making brownies came to me after doing some research on how to use hemp protein.
-The usage of hemp protein in desserts was common, however, I had some disbelief in it.
+The usage of hemp protein in desserts was common, however, I had my doubts.
 Boy, I was wrong.
-It gives it a perfectly cakey moist texture and when you add chocolate they turn deliciously fudgey.
+It gives the brownies a perfectly cakey and moist texture, and when you add chocolate they turn deliciously fudgey.

 Fudgy flourless Hemp protein Brownies